franchiven/Kaggle-Real-or-Not-/README.md

 # Kaggle-Real-or-Not-
 Real or Not?
 NLP with Disaster Tweets.

----Currently top 25% of entries---
+--- Currently top 25% of entries (279/1106) ---

-After my first try implementing a Roberta model, I scored in the top 25% of all entries,
+--- Number of attempts: 1 ---

+Data cleaning, spell correction etc.
+Roberta Base model using a version of the Hugging Face Library.

 https://www.kaggle.com/c/nlp-getting-started/data